 How to Know When You’re in Ketosis

 Ketosis can be a gray area, as there are varying degrees of it.
 In general, it can often take around 1-3 days to reach full ketosis.

 The best way to monitor your ketone levels is through testing, which you can do from home.
 When you eat a ketogenic diet, excess ketones spill over into several areas of the body.
 This allows you to measure your ketone levels in various ways:

 - In your urine with a urine strip

-- In the blood with a glucose meter
+- In your blood with a glucose meter

-- On the breath with a breathe meter
+- On your breath with a breath meter

 For more information on checking your ketone levels, see this article.